zig-gamedev/zig-gamedev/samples/intro/README.md

 ## zig-gamedev project: intro

-Learn low-level graphics programming, game programming and zig-gamedev framework -- subproject focused on education.
+Learn low-level graphics programming, game programming and zig-gamedev framework.
 Intro applications have been designed for learning purposes, I try to keep code as simple as possible and comment new functionality added in each subsequent program.

 ### intro 0